Transition to retirement

 - Tax concessions – if you're between preservation age and 59, the taxable portion of your transition to retirement income stream is eligible for a 15% tax offset.

-- Tax free income – if you’re aged 60 or over, your transition to retirement income stream is tax-free.
+- Tax free income and earnings – if you’re aged 60 or over, your transition to retirement income stream is tax-free.
+(This will be changing from 1 July 2017 to include a 15% tax applicable to earnings in a Transition-to-Retirement account)

 A video on Transition to Retirement with your Super Pension Plan by Bryan Ashenden, the Head of Technical at BT.